gabriellegall/dbt_netsuite/README.md

 ## Data quality
 Data quality (more specifically data transformations) could be monitored by integrating some [Dbt unit tests](https://docs.getdbt.com/docs/build/unit-tests).
 This new feature was released in Dbt 1.8 and could be relevant for several transformations performed inside the datasets.

+# CI/CD
+## Dev-to-Prod
+When developing on feature branches, the developers must use the dbt commands `make dbt_run MODEL=...` and `make dbt_test [MODEL=...]`.
+Those commands will automatically capture the name of the current branch and run the models/tests creating a development schema matching this name.
+Those commands will also use the defer-to-prod argument `--defer --state prod_run_artifacts` to ensure that any model can be executed independently and cost-efficiently.
+If the production artifacts need to be updated because new models were deployed in production, the developers can use the command `make refresh_artifacts` which will update the folder `prod_run_artifacts` with the latest files.

+Once the feature is developed, pushed and the pull request is merged (closed), a GitHub action will trigger the macro `dbt_dev_drop_schema` to delete all models created on the development schema holding the branch name.

+## Host, login and password
+The host, login and password information in the `profiles.yml` file are not hard coded.
+Instead, those are system variables that should be set locally before developing.
+When the models are deployed using GitHub Workflows, those variables are dynamically filled using the GitHub Secrets recorded in the cloud repository.